 Smoke-Free Ontario measures along with local bylaws and policies protect most Ontarians most of the time from exposure to secondhand smoke.
-Nevertheless, in 2014, 15% of Ontarians aged 12 years and over were exposed to secondhand smoke every day or almost every day in public places (e.g., restaurants, bars, shopping malls and arenas) over the past month and nine percent of adult workers were exposed to secondhand smoke indoors at work or inside a work vehicle for five or more minutes in the past week.
-In addition, three in ten (or 689,500) Ontario adults living in multi-unit dwellings (MUDs) were exposed to secondhand smoke drifting between units at least once in the past month.
+Implementation of provincial smoking bans on restaurant/bar patios, playing fields and playgrounds now offers protection in key outdoor locations.
+OTRU's evaluation of the effects of this ban, demonstrate that although exposure to seconhand smoke has decreased in each of these places, levels are still quite high.
+As of 2014, 15% of Ontarians aged 12 years and over were exposed to secondhand smoke every day or almost every day in public places (e.g., restaurants, bars, shopping malls and arenas) over the past month and 13% of adult workers were exposed to secondhand smoke indoors at work or inside a work vehicle for five or more minutes in the past week.
+In addition, 15% (or 287,100) Ontario adults living in multi-unit housing were exposed to secondhand smoke drifting between units at least once in the past month.